intjelic/python-sfml/doc/source/api/graphics.rst

 .. py:class:: PrimitiveType

    Empty class that defines some constants.
-The are the types of primitives that an :class:`sfml.graphics.VertexArray` can render.
+The are the types of primitives that an :class:`VertexArray` can render.

    :const:`POINTS` and :class:`LINES` have no area, therefore their thickness will always be 1 pixel, regarldess the current transform